mzelazko/PZE-character-interactions-project/README.md

 ### Tasks
 - Gender mapping in first method needs refinement once the character list is finalized.
-- Use a better soloution for chunking to avoid splitting characters in the same sentence across chunks.
+- Use a better solution for chunking to avoid splitting characters in the same sentence across chunks.
 - Perform tests using different LLMs and various text chunk sizes.

 ## Research